bluewitch/dwulf-manifesto/3_Wolf.md

-# The book of the wizard, is divided into 3 foci, First Principles,  DevOps, and Blockchain.
+# The book of Shadows: 3 foci; First Principles,  DevOps, and Blockchain.

 ## First Principles
 First Principles, are the building blocks of the book, as always we start with the primitives,